sjentsch/lsjDocs/Ch08/Ch08_Estimation_4.rst

 confident in that guess because you have only the one observation to work with, but it is still the best guess you can make.

 Let us extend this example a little.
-Suppose I now make a second observation.
 My data set now has *N* = 2 observations of the cromulence of shoes, and the complete sample now looks like this:

 ``20, 22``